datastax/pulsar-admin-console/README.md

 the Console will use when authenticating with Keycloak.
 Note that in Keycloak, it is important that this client exists and that it has the `sub` claim properly mapped to your desired Pulsar subject.
 Otherwise, the JWT won't work as desired.

+#### Connecting to an OpenID Connect Auth/Identity Provider
+When opening the Console, the first page is the login page.
+When using the `openidconnect` auth mode, the auth call needs to go to the Provider's server.
+In the current design, nginx must be configured to route the call to the provider.
+The [DataStax Pulsar Helm Chart](https://github.com/datastax/pulsar-helm-chart) does this automatically.

 ### Dev
 #### Node and NPM version
 Use these versions of node and npm: